trolster/urcli/README.md

 Once you get a submission assigned you'll get a notification on all active devices with PushBullet installed.

-## The `token` command

-You renew your token using the token command: `urcli token "your-token"`.
-That also records the tokens age, so that it can warn you if the token is about to expire.
-But if you use a token that's older than a few days, the expiry warning might be off, so get a new token every time you use this command.

-:information_source: Be sure to put the token in quotes since they often include dashes (`-`) which mess up the command.

-#### Token expiry warning

-The script always shows you the age of your token at the top of the prompt.
-It will give you a warning when your token is less than 5 days from expiring.
-The text goes from green to red, so it's fairly obvious.

 ## The `money` command

 The `money` command creates an earnings report for the interval you specify: